steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 ### Conclusion
-Even after a relatively short search, I've managed to unearth a vast number of applications of these libraries within biomedicine.
+Even after a relatively short search, I've managed to unearth a vast number of applications of these libraries to biomedicine.
 On the way, I've found much more that I simply do not have time to condense and write down.
 My impression is that an exhaustive list at a similar level of detail could fill a book length tome.
+Let no one doubt that structural improvements to these libraries would be of strong benefit to biomedical research.

 ### References